-3.4.2 Sound i.
-Describe the production of sound using different musical instruments. ii.
-Construct a simple musical instrument to study the variation in volume and pitch of sound. iii.
-Explore the significance of sound produced by musical instruments.
-(Scope: musical sound, concept of volume and pitch through activity, activity on musical instruments [percussion, stringed and wind], sound production and its significance.)
-Constructing Explanation and Designing Solutions Draw conclusions based on the significance of sound in conversation and music creation.
+iii.
+Explore the significance of sound produced by musical instruments. and wind], sound production and its significance.)
 Propose methods to make a certain music instrument sound a certain way. i.
 Explain the moon as one of the heavenly bodies in the universe. ii.
 Describe different phases of the moon. iii.
-Make a model to understand different phases of the moon. iv. iv.
+Make a model to understand different phases of the moon. iv.
 Recognize its significance in Bhutanese socio-cultural settings.
 3.5 The Earth and Beyond 3.5.1 Moon (Scope: This topic deals with the nature and properties of the moon, its phases in different weeks and their significance in Bhutanese belief system.)
 Planning and Carrying out Investigations The learner observes different phases of the moon, and designs activity to investigate the phases of the Moon.
 Promoting Socio- cultural, Economic, and Human Values The learner asks adults in the locality about the significance of different phases of the moon, and uses the internet to play online simulations on the phases of the moon.